Tale Of Us: The Beginning of the Endless

-In an unexpected turn for an electronic act, Tale of Us’ latest project, Endless, finds the duo fusing classical, ambient and film music together into a new world of sound and composition.
+In an unexpected turn for an electronic act, Tale Of Us’ latest project, Endless, finds the duo fusing classical, ambient and film music together into a new world of sound and composition.
 Classical music has been with Karm and Matteo ever since their childhood, an influence that first sees the light of day now.
-It’s pretty sensational, thought, that the album is released on the world-renowned classical label, Deutsche Grammophon.
+It’s pretty sensational, though, that the album is released on the world-renowned classical label, Deutsche Grammophon.

 We met Matteo in Berlin learn more about this new chapter for Tale Of Us.

 * * *

 With Endless you have reinvented Tale Of Us’ artistic expression with the crossover of classical music, ambient and film music.
 Can you remember your first encounter with classical music?